DIVD-2025-00001 - Multiple vulnerabilities in Sicomm BASEC Service

 On 12 Feb 2022 he informs Sicomm support of the vulnerabilities, followed up by an email to an executive on 1 Oct 2022, but never hears back.
 On 1 Jan 2025 he hands over the case to DIVD CSIRT who validates his findings and tries to contact Sicomm too.
 An email to support on 14 Jan 2025, LinkedIn messages to several executives on 15 Jan 2025, another email to support on 22 Jan and a voice mail message to support on 26 Feb 2025 all go unanswered.

-As per our CNA policy we now consider Sicomm informed and have published this case file online.
+On 14 Mar 2025 we considered SicommNet informed as per our CNA policy and we published this case file online.
 We have also sent Sicomm a full report of our findings.
 We have sent a copy of the report to CISA, because Sicomm claims BASEC is primarily used by US entities and we have seen evidence of this.

 What you can do